 All first-year Christian students are required to attend the classes for Religious Studies held every Friday.
 Smoking is strictly prohibited on the College campus.

-No student who invites any disciplinary action shall be eligible for special recognition from college.
+Students who invite disciplinary action against them will not eligible for special recognition from college.
 This recognition includes prizes, scholarships, financial assistance, nominations within the students' exchange programmes with foreign Universities, College colours and sports certificates.